 Our curriculum is based on Augsburg College’s Public Achievement model of community engagement and leadership.
 You can find resources and read more about their model to find out how “through Public Achievement people of all ages work with others to meet challenges and solve problems.
 They learn from each other the meaning of citizenship and democracy.
 Ordinary people do extraordinary things.”

 At the beginning of the year CTEP members develop an idea that addresses a problem related to digital inclusion and work with a community agency to propose a solution.
 Then the members pitch the idea to the rest of the 35 CTEP members at one of our training day.
 Members in the cohort choose the projects with the most energy and potential for success and begin working together in small groups.
 The groups, made up of 4-5 CTEP members, then roll up their sleeves and get to work on the year-long project, which take about 75 hours per member outside of their regular service at their host sites.
 At the end of the service year members present their projects at our annual civic engagement presentations.
-The 2018 Presentation will be on Friday, August 3rd, from 9:30am to 11am at SPNN.

 THE BIG PICTURE